 The focus of pharmaceutical and biotech research has seen a significant shift in recent years.
 Many research teams are no longer driving towards building small molecules, but are instead focused on designing new protein-based therapeutics.
 Protein engineers at these organizations are often responsible for the structural design of target molecules as well as the experimental protein production and characterization of their designs.

-To support this work, protein engineers need software tools to capture details about molecular components such as proteins, antibodies, plasmids and cell lines, as well as the detailed steps of the development process.
+To support this work, protein engineers need biologics software tools to capture details about molecular components such as proteins, antibodies, plasmids and cell lines, as well as the detailed steps of the development process.
 LabKey Biologics provides an easy to use system for centralizing this information and additional tools to help facilitate protein design including:

 - Protein Sequences